 The records of all who served in the Royal Navy (including Royal Marines), British Army and Royal Air Force are stored in the Ministry of Defence Record Office at Hayes, Middlesex.
 This includes territorial, volunteer, militia and home-defence forces and some colonial forces.
 It should be noted that until 1920 (the creation of the Irish Free State) there were several Irish Regiments in the British Army.
 Those Irish regiments provided many active service battalions in World War I. The Ulster Division which was decimated in the Battle of the Somme included battalions from throughout Ireland.
 The five Irish Regiments which were raised in what is now the Republic of Ireland were disbanded in 1920 and their colours laid up in the Royal Military Academy, Sandhurst.
 The Royal Air Force was not formed until 1918; its predecessors were the Royal Naval Air Service and the Royal Flying Corps, itself formed from Balloon Companies of the Royal Engineers.

 There are several possible sources of information; some apply only to those who were killed in action or died during their service.
 If your ancestor served in the Royal Navy or British Army during the First World War then his records, if they survive, will still be in the custody of the Ministry of Defence Records Office at Hayes, Middlesex.
-Those World War 1 records (1914-1921) are currently held in the Public Record Office Kew.
+Those World War 1 records (1914 to 1921) are currently held in The National Archives, Kew.
 It is reported that up to half of those pre World War 2 records were destroyed when a bomb fell on the Hayes Records Office during the Second World War, and those that survive have been damaged by fire and water.
 If your ancestor served in the Royal Navy, British Army or Royal Air Force during the Second World War, their records too are in the custody of the Ministry of Defence Records Office at Hayes, Middlesex.
 Information on the service records of the individual could be obtained by application to:

 Ministry of Defence Records Office